ShahirahFikri/Docker-mysql-tutorial/README.md

 *Docker Compose lets us provide properties for a service (in this case, MySQL) such as the image to use, ports to expose, volumes to deploy, and environment variables.*

+*Here's how we'd utilise docker-compose to achieve the aforementioned capabilities.
+This should be saved as docker-compose.yaml:*